sgmurphy/wordpress-plugins/omnisend-connect/readme.txt

 = 1.15.5 =

-* Fixed an issue where in the plugin would sometimes disconnect from Omnisend automatically.
+* Fix an issue where in the plugin would sometimes disconnect from Omnisend automatically.

 = 1.15.4 =